stonepros/stone/doc/dev/developer_guide/running-tests-locally.rst

     $ deactivate

 The above steps installs teuthology in a virtual environment.
-Before running a test locally, build Ceph successfully from the source (refer :doc:`/install/build-ceph`) and do::
+Before running a test locally, build Stone successfully from the source (refer :doc:`/install/build-ceph`) and do::

     $ cd build